 My podcast is typically an annual source of anywhere from four to five-figures in sponsorship revenue, with sponsorships from brands like Freshbooks, Monday.com and Skillshare coming in at around $500/episode to get in front of my 30,000 monthly listeners.

 Sure, when you’re just getting started you probably won’t be able to command similar sponsorship rates because your show likely won’t immediately have thousands of listeners tuning in to hear what the show’s all about.

-It'll take time to build up your listenership.
-However, if you've already done a good job of creating content and attracting regular readers to your blog—you can launch your podcast with a bang by promoting it heavily to your existing readers.
+It’ll take time to go from choosing the best podcast hosting platform, to launching your show and building up your listenership.
+However, if you’ve already done a good job of creating content and attracting regular readers to your blog—you can launch your podcast with a bang by promoting it heavily to your existing readers.

-Start Small and Set Yourself Up for Success.
+Start Small with Podcast Sponsorships and Set Yourself Up for Success.

 If you’re short on time, you can start by taking your existing blog posts, turning them into spoken word and starting to regularly post them as podcast episodes that talk through all of the most popular content from your blog (and share previews of what you’re working on right now).

-Over the course of your first few months podcasting, you'll likely attract more listeners very steadily if your show is entertaining and you discuss interesting topics or bring on exciting guests.
-Promote your show by pitching yourself as a guest on other podcasts, guest blogging and building a social community to regularly share new content with.
+Over the course of your first few months podcasting, you’ll likely attract more listeners very steadily if your show is entertaining and you discuss interesting topics or bring on exciting guests.
+Promote your blog and podcast by doing thoughtful blogger outreach to pitch yourself as a guest on other podcasts, offer up guest blogging and building a social community to regularly share new content with.

 Once you’ve got a podcast with some regular listenership—then you can add podcasting to your media kit and start charging sponsors for podcast ad placements like 30-second pre-rolls, mid-rolls and post-rolls that plug your sponsored products and services.